TanelTeemusk/SecretTracker/README.md

 4. Build and run the project (⌘+R)

+> 💡 **Pro Tip**: If the app doesn't build, try turning your computer off and on again.
+It works 60% of the time, every time.

 ## Usage

 1. Launch the app
-2. Grant location permissions when prompted
+2. Grant location permissions when prompted (the data about your precise location will be sent to an obscure server in the internet)
 3. Toggle the tracking switch to start/stop location tracking
 4. The app will automatically handle:
    - Background location updates